Accessing your tax receipts

 - Log into your Impact Account.

-- Select Tax receipts on the top right-hand side of the menu.
+- On the web: click Tax receipts in the menu at the top of the page.

 Why is the name of the charity not on the tax receipt?